 Finding the Right Doctor for Cataract Surgery

 For cataract surgery, you and your doctor work as a team.
 Together you will decide whether you should have the surgery and, if so, when.
 You also want to have the best possible results.
-That makes choosing the doctor who will do your surgery an important task.
+That makes choosing the eye surgeon who will operate on your eye an important task.
 Here's what you need to know to find the right doctor for you.

 Who Performs Cataract Surgery

-Only ophthalmologists can perform cataract surgery.
+Only ophthalmologists perform cataract surgery.
 They are medical doctors who specialize in eye problems.
 They can diagnose and treat eye diseases.
-They also can perform eye surgery.
+They also perform eye surgery.

 However, you may see someone else who you think of as your "eye doctor."
 Other professionals who may help care for your eyes are: